 We were at the glorious Madikwe Game Reserve last week where amongst the many incredible bird and game sightings, we saw an absolute plethora of Blue Headed Lizards.

-When we were little in Bulawayo, the suburb of Suburbs used to be inundated with those incredible Blue Headed Lizards.
+It took me back to when we were little in Bulawayo, the suburb of Suburbs used to be inundated with those incredible Blue Headed Lizards.

 They were to be found scuttling up the Jacaranda trees, long tongues slithering out in search of white ants, or one would see them rather sadly squashed on the roads by passing cars as they scampered across the roads from one white ant restaurant to another.

-Now the Blue Headed lizards, or rather the lack of them, has disturbed me for some time, and I get a stiff neck these days as I trot around Suburbs each evening, head wimbeldon-ing back and forth looking for signs of the darn things.
+Now the Blue Headed lizards, or rather the lack of them, has disturbed me for some time, and I get a stiff neck these days as I amble around Suburbs each evening, head wimbeldon-ing back and forth looking for signs of the darn things.
 Then this week I saw one, not the blue headed one but the same type with just a plain grey head, but still the knobbly scaly one, not the plain gecko that is still so prevalent.